The most prominent building of DC’s skyline has to be the Washington Monument which finished construction in 1884.

 - The Monument is built of free-standing masonry which means there is no cement holding the blocks together.

-- The original elevator ride took 8-10 minutes (A common myth is that the elevator ride was deemed unsafe for women & children when originally made).
+- The original elevator ride took 8-10 minutes (A common myth is that the elevator ride was deemed unsafe for women & children when it opened to the public).

 - There are 896 steps to the top of the Washington Monument.